-Accurately predict the load at a 25 mm deformation.
+Accurately predict the load at the maximum deformation.

-Prizes will be awarded in both the Design and Analysis categories.
-First, second, and third prizes will be awarded in each category to the teams as defined in the rules.
+Prizes will be awarded in both the Design and Analysis competitions.
+First, second, and third prizes will be awarded in each competition to the teams as defined in the rules.
 The awardees will each receive a certificate of recognition.
 Further recognition, if space allows, will be from ACI's website and Concrete International magazine.
 First-place prize money in each category is $750.
 Second-place prize money in each category is $500.
 Third- place prize money in each category is $250.

-The Chair of ACI Committee S801, Student Activities, and the Chair of ACI Subcommittee 544-B, Education will appoint the competition and presiding judges.
+The Chair of ACI Committee S801, Student Activities, and the Chair of ACI Subcommittee 544-B, Education, will be the competition and presiding judges.
 These judges will appoint the other judges from these ACI Committees and other volunteers as needed.

 ACI reserves the right to perform detailed examination and check entries for compliance with the competition rules.
 Examination will also be done after the competition.
 If examination shows that a team did not follow the rules, the team, their advisor, and teams from the same school will be disqualified.
 ACI Committee S801 will further document recommendations to sanction the team, their advisor, and/or school/university participation in future competitions.